 “3 steps” to using color on your website – the right way

-There are 3 main colors you should consider when you are designing your website:
+There are 3 main colors you should consider when you are designing your website and digital marketing:

 1. Choosing a dominant color as your brand color